OSGeo/gdal/doc/source/glossary.rst

         A command-line tool and library for transferring data with URLs, supporting protocols such as HTTP, HTTPS, FTP, and more.
         Commonly used for testing and interacting with web services.

+    Datum

+        A model of the Earth that specifies the size and shape of the reference :term:`ellipsoid` and its position and orientation relative to the Earth, providing the basis for a :term:`CRS`.

     DEM